Best Sleep Position for Neck Pain

 The Best Pillows for Neck Pain

 We recommended finding pillows that support the head, neck, hips, and back and/or front.
 A good pillow fills the gaps between your body and the bed.
 The use of a head pillow higher under the neck and lower under the head will amend the strain in your neck and allow muscles and tendons to slacken.
+A recent study found people with chronic neck pain often find relief simply from switching their pillow to a latex or polyester alternative.

 As a general rule, the center of your nose should be in alignment with your belly button.
 This will stop your neck muscles from straining through the night.